saitoha/PySixel/README.rst

 .. image:: http://zuse.jp/misc/sixel_hikari.png
    :width: 640

-I heared SIXEL is supported by some old terminal applications, such as SAS, WordPerfect.
+I heard SIXEL was supported by some old terminal applications, such as SAS, WordPerfect.

 Nowadays netpbm and Gnuplot support this.